0mlml/discord-fs/README.md

 - `server_id` - The ID of the server that the bot will be running on
 - `your_key` - The key used to encrypt the file.
 This should be a long, random string.
 - `max_file_size` - The maximum file size in bytes.
 This should be less than 25MB, with a bit of wiggle room.
+- `advanced_terminal` - Try to allow advanced features like moving the cursor, tab completion, history.
+This might not work on all terminals.